aws-ia/cloudformation-vmware-resource-providers/README.md

     * Extension name
     * Execution role ARN
     * Automatic updates for minor version releases
-    * Configuration

-1. In your terminal, specify the configuration data for the registered VMware Cloud on AWS CloudFormation resource type, in the given account and region by using the **SetTypeConfiguration** operation:

-    For example:

-    ```Bash
-    $ aws cloudformation set-type-configuration \
-    --region us-west-2 --type RESOURCE \
-    --type-name VMware::CloudOnAWS::SDDC \
-    --configuration-alias default \
-    --configuration '{"VMwareCloudAccess": {"AccessToken": "{{resolve:ssm-secure:/cfn/vmwarecloud/accesstoken:1}}"}}'
-    ```

-1. After you have your resource configured, [create your AWS stack][7] that includes any of the activated VMware Cloud resources.
+1. After activating the extension, you can now [create your AWS stack][7] that includes any of the activated VMware Cloud resources.

 For more information about available commands and workflows, see the official [AWS documentation][8].